FHantke/brave-browser-wiki/Deviations-from-Chromium-(features-we-disable-or-remove).md

 Google translate is disabled as of this commit: https://github.com/brave/brave-core/commit/3351db79213b04d0879b9e284c4914c3da214a16

-Gaia (Google's sign-in code) is effectively disabled by setting the Gaia URL to an invalid endpoint: https://github.com/brave/brave-browser/issues/1312
+<abbr title="Google Accounts and ID Administration">GAIA</abbr> (Google's sign-in code) is effectively disabled by setting the service URL to an invalid endpoint: https://github.com/brave/brave-browser/issues/1312

 ## How does Brave compare to `ungoogled-chromium`?
 Description of [`ungoogled-chromium`](https://github.com/Eloston/ungoogled-chromium), per their GitHub page: